AmberBentley/content-feu/pages/design-1/intro-branding.md

 ![Adidas brand](../../images/design-1/Introductiontobranding-2.jpeg)

-_Figure.
+_Figure 2.
 Adidas doing a fine job at showcasing their brand to the world (adsoftheworld.com, 2016)_

 ### Visual identity: the brand logo